THOMASELOVE/431-classes-2026/class03/README.md

     - Click on the download arrow, save to your desktop, *then* open in your favorite browser.
     - All of the other files for today are found on our [431 Data page](https://github.com/THOMASELOVE/431-data).
 8. The 431 [Project A instructions](https://thomaselove.github.io/431-projectA-2026/) are worth reading.
 We'll discuss them a bit after our break.
+9. During the standing break today, I'd like to meet **Kimberly Lin** and **Ali Almadan**.
+Please come up during that break and introduce yourself.

 ## There is a Minute Paper due TOMORROW (Wednesday 2026-09-02) at noon.